 If your case is filed outside of the statute of limitations, it will typically be dismissed, and you will not be eligible to recover compensation for your injuries.
 Determining when a statute of limitations begins on your case can be tricky.
 If you're considering pursuing compensation for a birth injury, contacting an attorney as soon as possible is in your best interest.

 At no point in our legal intake process will we ask you to pay anything.
 The medical review of your case and the consultation are free.
-We only receive payment when you do.
-The sooner you reach out to us, the sooner we can begin investigating your case and gathering the evidence needed to support your claim.
+We only receive payment once you do.
+The sooner you reach out, the sooner we can investigate your case and gather the evidence to support your claim.

-We work on a contingency fee basis, meaning you won't pay any legal fees unless we win your case.
-Contact us today to schedule your free consultation by calling our toll-free line at (888) 987-0005 or by filling out our online request form.
+We work on a contingency fee basis, meaning you will not pay any legal fees until we win your case.
+We do not purse any medical malpractice cases unless we fully believe we can win.
+Contact us today to schedule your free consultation by calling our toll-free line at (888) 987-0005.
+You can also reach us by filling out our online request form.